Isle-of-Wight-TSSC/IOWTSSC/dev/events.md

 ![menubar](/dev/menubar.md)

-## February carvery run
+## April Pizza run

-Our next run is Saturday 16th of February.
-We’ll be starting from [Blackgang viewpoint](https://w3w.co/hobble.sampled.skimmers) at 11:15am and driving to the [Chessell Pottery Cafe](https://w3w.co/overheard.hydration.fronted) for lunch  at 11:45am.
-Please let us know if you’re planning to join us so we can let them know how many seats we need.
+Our next run is Friday, April 11th!
+We’ll be starting from [Blackgang viewpoint](https://w3w.co/hobble.sampled.skimmers)  at 5:30pm and driving to Freshwater to grab some delicious pizza from the “Wight Wood” pizza van.
+Don’t forget to book in advance at [Wight Wood Pizza](www.wightwoodpizza.co.uk).
 Can’t wait to see you all there!

 ## Isle of Wight Triumph Weekend